-Counting leaves on a treemap reduces the task to simply counting all non-occluded rectangles.
+Counting leaves reduces to the simple task of counting all non-occluded rectangles when using a treemap.
 Users have to traverse the whole hierarchy to count the leaves in both other visualizations.
 H2: Task T2 favors the nodelink over both other visualizations.

-Counting nodes is reduced to simply counting all circles in the nodelink visualization, which are, even in contrast to the icicle plot, clearly distinguishable from background and auxiliary lines.
+Counting nodes is reduced to simply counting all circles in the nodelink visualization which all circles in the nodelink visualization, which are, even in contrast to the icicle plot, clearly distinguishable from background and auxiliary lines.

-H3: Task T3 favors the icicle plot over both other visualizations.

-Comparing sizes of nodes within one level of the hierarchy should be easier when comparing lengths on one straight line using the icicle-plot visualization.
-In contrast, users have to sum up and compare areas of different proportions when using a treemap and, even more difficult, sum up differently-sized circular areas in the case of the nodelink.

-- H4: Treemap performs worst in the tasks T1, T3, and T4 due to overplotting. - H5: When only varying hierarchy complexity, users perform better with the low complex hierarchy compared to high complexity.
+- H3: Task T3 favors the icicle plot over both other visualizations.
+Comparing sizes of nodes within one level of hierarchy reduces to the much easier one-dimensional task of comparing lengths on one straight line when using the icicle-plot visualization.
+In contrast, users have to sum up and compare areas of different proportions when using a treemap and, even more difficult, sum up differently-sized circular areas in the case of the nodelink. - H4: Treemap performs worst in the tasks T1, T3, and T4 due to overplotting. - H5: When only varying hierarchy complexity, users perform better with the low complex hierarchy compared to high complexity.